muratk3n/thirdwave/en/2021/03/power-of-nations-beckley-code.md

 My zipped version of the data is [here](https://drive.google.com/uc?export=view&id=1Gh2-Kq9EigyQ_llE_mwG-WS8Knyi7KQR)

-In order to run the regression, MB creates fractions of each measure in question, to get a value between 0 and 1 that can 'decide' the outcome of the war, that is also code in `win` as 1 or 0 meaning whether the initiator (side a) won the conflict or not.
+In order to run the regression, MB creates fractions of each measure, to compare two sides of the measure, through a value between 0 and 1.
+These fractions can now 'decide' the outcome of the war, `win` 1 or 0, whether the initiator (side a) won the conflict or not.
 The fractions are in the form of,